 Komodo Island is not only known for being home to the world’s largest monitor lizards, the Komodo dragons, but it is also known for the high quality of its dive sites and underwater life as well.
-A short speedboat ride can take you to Pink Beach where you will encounter endless possibilities.
-Located near Komodo Island’s main Ranger;s Station in Long Liang, this beach has an interesting feature, its rose-colored sand that creates a picturesque setting of pink against the crystal clear blue ocean.
-Most days, this beach is relatively quiet without many visitors so it is the perfect hideaway.
+A short speedboat ride can take you to Pink Beach, where you will encounter endless possibilities.
+Located near Komodo Island’s chief Ranger’s Station in Long Liang, this beach has an exciting feature, its rose-colored sand that creates a picturesque setting of pink against the crystal clear blue ocean.
+Most days, this beach is relatively quiet without many visitors, so it is the perfect hideaway.

 3. Wakatobi, Southeast Sulawesi

 The beauty of Wakatobi National Park can still be enjoyed by snorkeling.
 The shallow waters in many areas provide opportunities for snorkelers to encounter various species of marine life and coral.
-The snorkeling hot spot is nestled in the life rich tropical haven of the Banda Sea, and at almost any site in this small archipelago, you can wade in and explore one of the most captivating and bio-diverse underwater ecosystems on the planet.
-The 821 km2 area was originally known as Kepulauan Tukang Besi or Blackmith Islands which consists of four main islands, namely Wang-wangi, Kaledupa, Tomia, and Binongko.
-The combination of those four names therefore creates the name : WA-KA-TO-BI.
+The snorkeling hot spot is nestled in the life rich tropical haven of the Banda Sea.
+At almost any site in this small archipelago, you can wade in and explore one of the most captivating and bio-diverse underwater ecosystems on the planet.
+The 821 km2 area was originally known as Kepulauan Tukang Besi or Blacksmith Islands, which consists of four main islands, namely Wang-wangi, Kaledupa, Tomia, and Binongko.
+The combination of those four names, therefore, creates the name: WA-KA-TO-BI.

-Wakatobi boasts around 25 clusters of pristine coral reefs with a vast variety of species, from hard shells and soft corals, sea plants coral fish, moluusks, sharks, to dolphin and even whales.
-Although you can dive and snorkel any time, it is most advisable to come in April and December when the waters are in their best condition with great visibility.
+Wakatobi boasts around 25 clusters of pristine coral reefs with a wide variety of species, from hard shells and soft corals, sea plants coral fish, mollusks, sharks, to dolphin and even whales.
+Although you can dive and snorkel any time, it is most advisable to come in April and December when the waters are in their best condition with excellent visibility.
 It is recommended to use the service of travel providers to maximize tours, island exploration, guided snorkeling excursions and a trip a small island off Tomia, known as Onernobaa Island, which is also surrounded by enchanting underwater beauty.

 4. Menjangan Island, Bali

 Menjangan Island is situated just a few kilometers from Bali‘s north beach.
-Thus region is a part of West Bali National Park.; hence it is one of the most protected diving and snorkeling sites in Bali.
-Those who have set foot on this island agree without a doubt that it is one the best marine attractions in Bali.
+Thus the region is a part of West Bali National Park.; hence, it is one of the most protected diving and snorkeling sites in Bali.
+Those who have set foot on this island agree without a doubt that it is one of the best marine attractions in Bali.
 The water is clear, calm, and rich with various underwater species.
 The soft corals here are the main stars with giant colorful sea fans adorning its steep walls.
-And where there are pelntiful soft corals, it means there is a vast amount of plankton, fish and other underwater species inhabiting the area.
+And where there are plentiful soft corals, it means there is a vast amount of plankton, fish, and other underwater species inhabiting the area.